fusengine/docker-images/docker-laravel-installer/README.md

 =============================================================

 ```
-Use laravel installer => laravel new blog
+Use laravel => laravel new blog
+Use symfony => laravel new blog
 Use composer => composer.

 ```

 ```
-VOLUME :
+VOLUME :  /var/www/html
-    /var/www/html
 ```

 &copy; 2015 [Fusengine](http://fusengine.com)